Dai-Wenhan/dai-wenhan.github.io/activities.md

 #### 2022 Summer

 - [**IHES Summer School on the Langlands Program**](./IHES22/IHES22.md). <br/>
- _Aims to do the same for the next phase of development in the Langlands program as the Corvallis 45 years ago._
+ _Aiming to shape the next phase of the Langlands program, as Corvallis did 45 years ago._
 - [**Geometry of Shimura Varieties and Arithmetic Applications**](https://bicmr.pku.edu.cn/content/show/17-2759.html). <br/>
  _On recent developments; supported by Tianyuan Research Grant of Chinese NSF._